pinohu/DYNASTY/ohu-legacy-codex/templates/legal/trusts/dynasty-trust-template.md

 ## Purpose

-This template provides a complete South Dakota Dynasty Trust Agreement for the The Legacy Codex.
+This template provides a complete South Dakota Dynasty Trust Agreement for the Legacy Codex.
 The Enterprise Trust serves as the ultimate parent vault, providing 365-year perpetual wealth preservation, zero state income tax, and top-tier asset protection.

 **IMPORTANT**: This template must be reviewed and customized by qualified trust counsel before execution.
 South Dakota-specific requirements must be verified.